 These prefaces are written in a more complex style (flattering the cultural aspirations of Fortunatus' patrons) than the Lives themselves, in which the syntax is comparatively simple, suggesting that the main text was aimed at a wider audience.
 This is also suggested by the brevity of the Lives, by references to 'listeners' (audientes) in the text, and by Fortunatus repeatedly expressing a wish to make the virtues of his saints widely known.
 Although not conclusively demonstrable, it is very likely that the Lives were written to be read out in church on the feast days of the various saints.
 (On all this, see Collins 1981, 107-111; Pricoco 1993, 177-9 and 190, note 18).

 DiscussionMarcellus was bishop of Paris, at some point during the late 4th/early 5th century, but the only record of him that we have, beyond Fortunatus' composition, is his appearance in lists of the bishops of the city (Pietri and Heijmans 2013, vol. 2, 1244-45, 'Marcellus 6').
-As Fortunatus tells us in chapter 1, few of his deeds were known, a fact confirmed by the Life he wrote, which consists of little more than six accounts of somewhat bizarre and implausible miracles.
-In the text, Fortunatus expounds at length on the deeper meaning of these wonders, particularly for how they demonstrated the innate sanctity of Marcellus, and draws parallels with other biblical and saintly miracles (these details we have not included in our summary).
+As Fortunatus tells us in §8 and §9, few of his deeds were known, a fact confirmed by the contents of the Life, which consists of little more than six accounts of somewhat bizarre and implausible miracles, including one when Marcellus took up the empty challenge of a blacksmith (§17-19).
+In the text, Fortunatus expounds at length on the deeper meaning of these wonders, particularly for how they demonstrated the innate sanctity of Marcellus, and draws parallels with other biblical and saintly miracles.

 Krusch, B., Vita sancti Marcelli, in: Venanti Honori Clementiani Fortunati presbyteri Italici opera pedestria (Monumenta Germaniae Historica, Auctores antiquissimi 4.2; Berlin, 1885), 49-54.